wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 ### Pipeline

 In the world of DevOps, there are a somewhat overwhelming amount of tooling options available to solve your problems.
-For this instance, I'm offering just one approach, but it's one that is less complex than other options available.
+For this instance, I'm offering just one approach, but it's less complex than other options available.
 Once you have established your strategy, it's time to set up your pipeline so that we don't commit any new code that hasn't been through PHPStan first.

 #### Barriers of Defence: local vs. server-side